learn-co-curriculum/crafting-html-docs-readme/README.md

 With this lesson we've rolled in some of the "formal rules" of HTML.
-While browsers _generally_ do a great job guessing what you meant, we want follow pro guidelines.
+While browsers _generally_ do a great job guessing what you meant, we want to follow the guidelines to make sure we don't get any surprises.

 Keep practicing!